umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/introduction/the-umbraco-engage-section.md

 Currently, the available sections are:

-* [Analytics](../analytics/): The most important feature of the uMarketingSuite where all data is collected.
+* [Analytics](../analytics/): The most important feature of Umbraco Engage where all data is collected.
 * [A/B Testing](../ab-testing/): Set up new projects and start A/B testing directly.
 * [Personalization](../personalization/): Implement your marketing strategy and set up your personalizations.
 * [Profiling](../profiling/): See how visitors engage with your site.
 * [Reporting](../reporting.md): See how your optimizations contribute to your goals.
-* [Settings](../settings/): View and configure various global settings used throughout the uMarketingSuite.
+* [Settings](../settings/): View and configure various global settings used throughout Umbraco Engage.

 ## The Dashboard